Mercerenies/gdlisp/doc/CompilationStages.md

 top-level declarations have their names bound in the global symbol table.
 This ensures that, during compilation, functions can access functions declared anywhere in the file.

+With the symbol table, any expressions in constant position are checked to make sure they are actually constant.
+This includes `const` declarations, the right-hand-side of `enum` values, and the inside of `export` clauses.

 Then the IR is compiled into an internal representation of GDScript.
 This is basically GDScript source code, but represented as an abstract